 i.
 Training Gloves

 Training gloves are the gloves for classes, workout sessions, gyms, Muay Thai training, Muay Thai sparring, and punching bag or speed bag training.
 Hence the name!

 These training gloves are usually made with high quality leather (goatskin leather) because these are the kinds of gloves that are used the most, by far!
 These gloves have to be durable and functional.
 There are other materials that are used to make the gloves, and those materials are also very durable and functional for training purposes.

-Training gloves have foam padding, and sometimes padding with multiple layers for better knuckle protection, wrist cuffs for better fit, thumb locks to prevent injury, and extra foam padding all over for prolonged sessions of pro style training.
+Training gloves have a padding of foam and sometimes padding with multiple layers for better knuckle protection, wrist cuffs for better fit, thumb locks to prevent injury, and extra padding all over for prolonged sessions of pro-style training.

 These are all round gloves for all your boxing training needs.

 Unlike training gloves, bag gloves are used only for heavy bags, speed bags, punching mitts, and pad training sessions.
 Bag gloves have less padding than other kinds of gloves, and lesser knuckle protection.

 This is so because these bag gloves are for training where you to feel the punches and impacts.
 These gloves make you understand how to punch, harder or weaker, and how much follow-through to give on a punch.

 You can use your training gloves as bag gloves (not recommended), but you can not use your bag gloves as training gloves.

 Sparring gloves, like boxing gloves and training gloves, have extra paddings.